ni/monodrive-documentation/docs/Getting_Started.md

 1. Download the monoDrive Simulator from [here](https://www.monodrive.io/register) or the monoDrive Scenario Editor from [here](https://www.monodrive.io/register).

-1. After downloading, extract all files to a common folder such as ~/monodrive/.
-In an email after downloading, copy the attached license.txt file inside the common folder the simulator version was downloaded (~/monodrive).
+1. After downloading, extract the archive to a common location like ~/monodrive/.
+If downloading for the first time, the user will receive an email with a license.txt file attachment.
+Copy the attached license.txt file to the extract location (~/monodrive/).

 1. To run the Simulator, go to your VehicleAI_Editor directory and double-click on VehicleAI.uproject.